-'Toxic Assets' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Toxic Assets' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Toxic Assets is a coined phrase for those financial assets which saw their actual value plummet.
 Toxic assets do not have well working markets anymore, making them difficult or impossible to sell for a price on which the owner will agree.
 The term arose as a popularly coined phrase during the financial crisis of 2007-2010.
 Toxic assets proved to have a major part in causing the financial crisis.